getbubblenow/bubble/docs/docker-launcher.md

     ./launcher

-You can pass environment variables the same as described above.
+You can pass environment variables in the same way as described above.

 ## Docker Installation
 If you're running Windows, or if the above script has problems installing Docker,